 The engine in your Correct Craft boat meets the strict requirements set forth by the California Air Resources Board (CARB).
 The engine has a special environmental tag and the boat has this label affixed to it.
-The tag and the label are required by the California Air Resources Board
+The tag and the label are

-(CARB).
+CARB).
 The label has 1, 2, 3 or 4 stars.
 The label MUST be affixed to the boat, if the boat is operated in the state of California and/or bordering waters.